Zoom Upgrades Security Features, Creates Advisory Board

 At the same time, Zoom founder and CEO Eric Yuan said in a blog post this week that the company is creating a chief information security officer (CISO) Council and Advisory Board and taking on Alex Stamos – who once had been Facebook’s chief security officer (CSO) – as an outside advisor.

 CISOs from such organizations as HSBC, NTT Data, Procore, and Ellie Mae are joining the CISO Council, which will help guide Zoom in such issues as privacy, security, and technology.
 Within the council will be the Advisory Board that will advise Yuan directly.
-Security officials from such companies as VMware, Netflix, and Electronic Arts are among the advisory board’s members.
+Security officials from such companies as VMware, Netflix, and Electronic Arts are among the Advisory Board members.

-Stamos, who was Facebook’s CSO from 2015 to 2018 and is currently an adjunct professor at Stanford, will be an advisor for Zoom as it conducts a comprehensive security review of its platform, which is part of the company’s larger 90-day plan.
+Stamos, who was Facebook’s CSO from 2015 to 2018 and is currently an adjunct profession at Stanford, will be an advisor for Zoom as it conducts a comprehensive security review of its platform, which is part of the company’s larger 90-day plan.

-The Impact: With most companies sending employees to work from home in the wake of the COVID-19 pandemic, demand for videoconferencing technology has increased sharply and Zoom has seen its business boom.
-The company says the number of free users jumped from 10 million to more than 200 million since December and that its app is the most downloaded in Apple’s App Store.
+The Impact: With most companies sending employees to work from home in the wake of the COVID-19 pandemic, demand for video conferencing technology has increased sharply and Zoom has seen its business boom.
+The company says the number of free users jumped from 10 million to more than 200 million since December and it is the most downloaded app on Apple’s App Store.

-Mounting security and privacy concerns, however, threaten to puncture that success.
+However, mounting security and privacy concerns threaten to puncture that success.
 Strangers have been locating and interrupting Zoom calls in a practice called “zoombombing.”
 There also have been questions raised about the degree of encryption on the Zoom platform, the company sharing personal data with Facebook, and recordings of Zoom meetings being exposed.
 Zoom is facing these issues while also competing against the likes of Microsoft, Google, Cisco, and RingCentral, which earlier this month unveiled its own videoconferencing service.
 Google this week banned employees from using the Zoom platform.

 Background: Yuan admitted in an interview with the Wall Street Journal earlier this month that he and the company “messed up” on its security efforts and said he was taking steps to correct the problems.
 That includes developing end-to-end encryption of Zoom traffic, though the feature won’t be available for several months.
 The 90-day plan will evaluate and improve security and privacy on the platform, the CEO has said.